puppetlabs/relay-workflows/azure-disk-reaper/README.md

 2. Click **Run workflow** and wait for the workflow run page to appear.
 3. Supply following parameters to the modal:
    - **KEY**: `dryRun`
-   - **VALUE**: True if this workflow should only print the resources it would delete
+   - **VALUE**: True if you don't want to perform actual WRITE operations

 4. **Warning:** If you run the workflow with the `dryRun` parameter set to `false`, volumes that are unattached will immediately be terminated.